Eyan Mayweather: Singles

 The album's lead single "Bobo" was released on 2 May 2015.
 It was produced by Young John.
 Olamide won Best Street-Hop Artiste for "Bobo" at the Headies 2015 and it was nominated for Best Pop Single and Song of the Year.
 Young John was nominated for Producer of the Year for "Bobo".
 The second single, "Melo Melo" was released on 1 June 2015.
 It is mostly spoken in Yoruba and is a ballad produced by Pheelz.
 The third single off Eyan Mayweather was released on 14 August 2015, entitled "Lagos Boys".
 It was produced by Pheelz.
 The fourth and final single, "Matters Arising", was released on 18 September 2015.
 "Matters Arising" was produced by Pheelz.

 Critical reception

 Ayomide Tayo's review of Eyan Mayweather for Pulse Nigeria highlighted the rapper's struggle to evolve beyond his typical hustle-centric themes, resulting in a lackluster album.
 While Olamide's previous successes and influence on Nigerian rap were acknowledged, Tayo noted that Eyan Mayweather fails to deliver a memorable or fresh experience, with repetitive topics and uninspired production.
 He concluded that Olamide's fifth album "falls short of a classic," giving it a rating of 2.5/5 (Average).

 Wilfred Okiche of 360nobs reviewed Olamide's Eyan Mayweather as an album that showcases his versatility, blending pop, highlife, and street anthems with energy and charisma.
 Okiche concluded, "It is still really Olamide’s world and we are all just living in it."

+Track listing

+All tracks written by Olamide Adedeji.